scottfjennings/ACR_waterbird_data_management/README.md

 This repository holds code to accomplish the task of dealing with negatives and pooled birds while avoiding the problems of the previous negative method.

-## Code
+## The workflow

+There are three major steps in this data management workflow; each step is accomplished with a series of functions, and the functions for each step are defined together in the three waterbird_cleaning... files listed below.

-There are several code files which define functions; each file contains the family of functions to do a certain task. the file waterbird_cleaning_annotated_workflow.rmd contains a worked example of how to call these series of functions.
+The file waterbird_cleaning_annotated_workflow.rmd contains a worked example of how to call these series of functions.

 * waterbird_cleaning1_utils.R - Functions for preliminary data cleaning prior to the main tasks (standardize field names, change data types), and also some summary functions that are used multiple places.